Process and methods

 As part of quality assurance, there is also an opportunity to undertake an audit of search results to analyse how the evidence for the guideline was identified.
 Using the final list of included studies, it is possible to determine the contribution of individual sources and search techniques.
 This can provide valuable data for informing the search approach for future surveillance and guideline updates.

-Details of the search are published on the NICE website with the consultation on the draft guideline, and the final guideline.
+Details of the search are included in the individual evidence reviews, and are available with the consultation on the draft guideline, and the final guideline.

-Thorough documentation facilitates future surveillance and updating, and there are several published guides that cover this, including MECIR and the PRISMA checklist (Moher 2009).
+Thorough documentation facilitates future surveillance and updating, and there are several published guides that cover this.
+NICE uses the PRISMA-S standards to inform search reporting (Rethlefsen et al 2021).
 Documenting the search begins with creating the search protocol (see the section on search protocols).
 If using an emergent 'stepped' approach, initial search strategies, key decision points and the reasons for subsequent search steps should be clearly documented in the search protocol.

 Records should be kept of the searches undertaken during guideline development for all review questions to ensure that the process for identifying the evidence base is transparent and reproducible.